RaySuhyunLee/snucse_os/README.md

 # os-team20

+cf) Our selector.c and trial.c function essentially need an argument.

 ## High-Level Design & Implementation
 * We implemented three global variables to indicate the ranges of current locks.
 This is to check whether read/write lock can be acquired, in _**constant time**_.
   1. `read_locked[360]` contains the range of current read locks